bxparks/AceButton/README.md

 Using a smaller interval may affect the detection logic of various other button events if the HeartBeat handler consumes too much CPU time.

-The `buttonState` passed to the event handler by the HeartBeat dispatcher:
+The `buttonState` is passed to the event handler by the HeartBeat dispatcher, through the callback function or `IEventHandler` interface, for example:

 ```C++
 typedef void (*EventHandler)(AceButton* button, uint8_t eventType,
     uint8_t buttonState);
 ```

-will be the last known, debounced, and validated button state.
+This button state will be the last known, debounced and validated state.
 It will not be the current button state.
 This is because the HeartBeat detector operates independently of the debouncing logic, and it did not seem appropriate for the unvalidated `buttonState` to be passed to the event handler just because the timer for the HeartBeat triggered in the middle of the debouncing logic.